 There is nothing at the state level that dictates how small or large a class can be when it comes to the student population for grades 1-12.
 For kindergarten, class size cannot exceed an average of 25 students (603 CMR 8.01(3)) There are also laws and regulations that dictate this when it comes to the size of special education classrooms.
-Special education classrooms that service eligible students outside of the general education setting for 60% or more of their school schedule cannot exceed 8 students to one certified special educator and an aide (603 CMR 28.06(6d).
+Special education classrooms that service eligible students outside of the general education setting for 60% or more of their school schedule cannot exceed 8 students to one certified special education teacher or 12 students to one certified special educator and an aide (603 CMR 28.06(6d).